 Lesson #11 Your morning routine matters, even if you’re not a morning person.

 According to Claire Diaz Ortiz, an early employee at Twitter where she still works, the best thing you can do for your productivity is find your ideal morning routine.
-The way we start out days helps anchor us and ensure that we stay focused on what’s, especially when the pressures of life and work threaten to overwhelm.
-It doesn’t matter if you do your best work or your worst work in the morning hours, the way you start your day matters.
-Whether you wake up at 5am or 11am, following a calm, consistent morning routine that works for you is key to mastering in order to achieve your highest level of productivity.
-Experiment with what sets you up for a focused, productive day.
+The way we start our days anchors us and ensures that we stay focused.
+Claire reveals a couple of interesting ideas, like people are nicer in the morning because they haven’t had a bad day yet, and that if you wake up early enough you get some crucial quiet time.
+Experiment with her morning routines and see what sets you up for a focused, productive day.

 Lesson #12: Sometimes focusing on one small win leads to bigger results.

-Want to gain momentum towards all the changes in your life that you want to make?
-According to Crystal Paine, founder of the popular blog MoneySavingMom.com, the best thing you can do is start now with something small and manageable.
+According to Crystal Paine, founder of the popular blog MoneySavingMom.com, the best path towards a big win is to start now with something small and manageable.

 When we try to take on too many things and change everything at once, we tend to burnout.
 Burning the candle at both ends doesn’t give you superpowers, it just leaves you exhausted.
 When you start feeling overwhelmed, step back and cut out everything that is not a necessity.
 When you evaluate all your commitments, opportunities and to-do’s, be realistic about which you really have to get done.
 Keep in mind that you can’t overhaul your life overnight.
 Big change happens in small steps.

 Pick just one change to focus on for 3-6 weeks.
 Achieving that one thing will build confidence and momentum for the next small thing.
 That’s the most reliable way to make big, sustainable change happen.